-As our operations are currently conducted through our operating entities established in Hong Kong and mainland China, we are potentially subject to significant regulations by various agencies of the Chinese government.
+As our operations are currently conducted through our operating entities established in Hong Kong and mainland China and we have VIE arrangements with various Chinese entities and individuals to enable us to have the ability to control a number of online stores, we are potentially subject to significant regulations by various agencies of the Chinese government.
 The Regulations on Mergers and Acquisitions of Domestic Companies by Foreign Investors, or the M&A Rules, adopted by six PRC regulatory agencies in 2006 and amended in 2009, require an overseas special purpose vehicle formed for listing purposes through acquisitions of PRC domestic companies and controlled by PRC companies or individuals to obtain the approval of the CSRC and Ministry of Commerce of the PRC ("MOFCOM"), prior to the listing and trading of such special purpose vehicle's securities on an overseas stock exchange.
 Substantial uncertainty remains regarding the scope and applicability of the M&A Rules to offshore special purpose vehicles.
-As at the date of this prospectus, we have been advised by Grandall Law Firm (Shanghai) that CSRC's approval under the M&A Rules is not required for the listing and trading of our Ordinary Shares on [NYSE/Nasdaq] in the context of this offering given that (i) our PRC subsidiaries were incorporated as wholly foreign-owned enterprises by means of direct investment rather than by merger or acquisition of equity interest or assets of a PRC domestic company owned by PRC companies or individuals as defined under the M&A Rules that are DDC Cayman's beneficial owners; (ii) we are a company incorporated under the laws of the Cayman Islands controlled by non-PRC citizens and we do not fit into the definition of "overseas special purpose vehicle" under the M&A Regulations; and (iii) the CSRC currently has not issued any definitive rule or interpretation concerning whether offerings like ours under this prospectus are subject to the M&A Rules.
+As at the date of this prospectus, we have been advised by Grandall Law Firm (Shanghai) that CSRC's approval under the M&A Rules is not required for the listing and trading of our Class A Ordinary Shares on [NYSE/Nasdaq] in the context of this offering given that (i) our PRC subsidiaries were incorporated as wholly foreign-owned enterprises by means of direct investment rather than by merger or acquisition of equity interest or assets of a PRC domestic company owned by PRC companies or individuals as defined under the M&A Rules that are DDC Cayman's beneficial owners; (ii) we are a company incorporated under the laws of the Cayman Islands controlled by non-PRC citizens and we do not fit into the definition of "overseas special purpose vehicle" under the M&A Regulations; and (iii) the CSRC currently has not issued any definitive rule or interpretation concerning whether offerings like ours under this prospectus are subject to the M&A Rules.
 As such, we have never conducted any mergers or acquisitions of any PRC domestic companies with a related party relationship.
 MOFCOM's approval under the M&A Rules is also not required as we have never conducted any mergers or acquisitions of any PRC domestic companies with a related party relationship.
 We cannot assure you that relevant PRC governmental agencies, including the CSRC, would reach the same conclusion as we do.